 In order to clamp down on vicious dog attacks, Georgia Governor Nathan Deal signed the Responsible Dog Ownership Law in 2012.
 The order essentially was formed to protect the general public from injury and/or death from the result of dog attacks.

-While this act is fairly concise and straightforward, there are a variety of legal ramificationsthat this doctrine possesses.
+While this act is fairly concise and straightforward, there are a variety of legal ramificationsthat this doctrine possesses, according to the top Greenville dog bite attorney.
 On one side, dog owners are held solely responsible for the actions of their pets.
 While on the other, this law outlines the difference between a “dangerous” and “vicious” dog.

 Overall, Georgia’s Responsible Dog Owner Act is a progressive form of legislation that aims to eliminate the legal dispute of liability in the event of a dog attack.